-My first book, This Ain't What You Rung For, is now available.
-It's full of stories exploring themes of war, family, video games, romance, electronic music, chewing tobacco, ethics, political resistance, garbage, metaphysics, prison, and life.
-Order now!
+This Ain't What You Rung For is a collection of stories about war, family, video games, romance, electronic music, chewing tobacco, ethics, political resistance, garbage, metaphysics, prison, and life.

 To support independent bookstores, please buy the book from IndieBound.
 (It's also available from Amazon, if you must go there.)
 UK readers can order from AmazonUK.
 (It's also available in France, Germany, and Italy.)

 People have been sending photos of the book in their possession.
 Check out the gallery.

 Do not read this book if you are looking for the following: vampires • unrealistic dialogue • tripe • derivative scenarios • video game cheat codes • ways to slim down for summer • hogwash • easy meals for under five dollars • insipid morality tales • heartwarming fables for the whole family • inspiring biographies of famous people • edgy postmodern nonsense • quaint stories about pastoral communities • things related to sports • melodramatic crime sagas • zombies • struggles for power among royal families • epic fantasy adventure • teenagers attending magical schools • steampunk crap • bad writing • leaves • wet leaves • funny lists • partisan politics • snakes

 "As soon as I finished 'Agoraphobia' I wanted to read it again."

 "He trys way to hard to get the students to pay attention"